How to Fly for Less: You CAN Save Money on Flights

 - Your proximity to a major hub airport (think LAX, JFK, ATL, ORD, etc.)

 - Whether you’re using the best available tools and services to get your hands on those deals

 Those living closest to major airports and who can be the most flexible with their travel dates are the most likely to find the most awesome deals.
 They will also find good deals coming their way pretty regularly.

 But using one or (even better) more of the apps and services I’ve outlined below will increase your chances of getting a great deal on plane tickets even if you don’t live near a major city like New York, Los Angeles or Chicago.

 Living near “next tier” hubs for major airlines can also get you some great deals.
 I live not too far from Charlotte, North Carolina, which is an American Airlines hub.

-In January 2021 I received an alert from Scott’s Cheap Flights that American was offering nonstop fares from Charlotte to Honolulu for only $197.
+In January 2021 I received an alert from Scott’s Cheap Flights (now Going) that American was offering nonstop fares from Charlotte to Honolulu for only $197.
 The dates were quite limited, but still.
 That’s an amazing deal.

 But don’t despair, I’ve seen many amazing deals from smaller regional airports.
 They’re just not as common as those for the larger airports.